jenashauryasikt/jenashauryasikt.github.io/content/blog/lap-mcm/index.md

 2. Train with a pair of labelled samples and all other as unlabelled samples
 3. Select features with non-zero weights

-LapMCM tends to select fewer features than ReliefF, FCBF CITE JAY 16 and still gives better performance measures which verifies the application of feature selection using unlabelled data.
+LapMCM tends to select fewer features than ReliefF, FCBF [(Jayadeva, 2016)](https://www.sciencedirect.com/science/article/abs/pii/S092523121500939X) and still gives better performance measures which verifies the application of feature selection using unlabelled data.

 |              Datasets           |         |         Features        |         |         |        |     Accuracies    |         |         |
 |:-------------------------------:|:------:|:---:|:-------:|:----:|:------:|:---:|:-------:|:----:|